-In the current climate within the UK-IT sector, it can be extremely challenging to find, genuine IT Talent.
+In the current climate within the UK-IT sector, it can be extremely challenging to find genuine IT Talent.
 We share our top tips to help you fill your skills gaps with the most talented job seekers available in the IT job market.

-Let’s address why finding talented IT professionals is so tricky right now.
-Well, this is all down to a UK-wide technology skills shortage caused by two key issues:
+No, it’s not just your imagination!
+Finding talented IT professionals is super tricky right now.
+It’s all down to a UK-wide technology skills shortage caused by two key issues:

 Within every business, there are ‘Knowledge Gaps’ or ‘Skills Gaps’.
 These terms refer to the difference between existing IT skills within the workplace and the knowledge required to fulfil business objectives.
 Such ‘Skills Gaps’ occur as a result of unfilled roles.